This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The first phase of the decomposition process is mesophilic (50 to 104⁰F (10 to 40°C)) and lasts for a few days.
 During this time, the mesophilic bacteria and fungi populations grow rapidly.
 The heat created by their actions raises the temperature until it reaches the thermophilic phase (104 – 160⁰F (40 to 60°C), which can last several months under the right conditions.

-During this phase, thermophilic bacteria, actinomycetes, and fungi are the dominant organisms responsible for breaking down fats, proteins, and cellulose.
+During this phase, thermophilic bacteria, actinomycetes, and fungi are the dominant organisms that break down fats, proteins, and cellulose.

 Once the temperature peaks at about temperatures high enough to kill all pathogens (160⁰F (40⁰C)), the temperatures drop back to the mesophilic phase, and decomposition continues on the more resistant material (e.g., lignin).